msjimc/RunningWindowsProgramsOnLinux/kde-neon.md

 * **The account performing the installation must have admin rights.**

-Wine can be installed either quickly via the [package manager](#quick-route), the [official way](#official-route) as suggested by Wine or via a slowly a series of [commands listed below](#install-wine-9).
-Since the quick route installs Wine version 6, the official route ,version 8 and the slow route version 9, it may be best to use the slower route.
+Wine can be installed either quickly via the package manager, the official way as suggested by Wine (See Ubuntu method) or slowly via a series of [commands listed below](#install-wine-9).
+Since the quick route installs Wine version 6, the official route installs version 8 and the slow route version 9, it may be best to use the slower route.

 ### Install Wine 9 with apt and Wine download

+This based on the install described [here](https://wine.htmlvalidator.com/install-wine-on-kdeneon-base22.04.html).

 Enable the 32 bit environment: